kpzoo/EpiFilter/README.md

 Here we provide Matlab and R code to implement the main methods described in the text.

-Main functions: epiFilter (or epiFilterSm) performs forward filtering to generate causal R estimates.
-              : epiSmooth performs backward smoothing to generate R estimates that use all possible information.
-              : recursPredict provides one-step-ahead predictions
+Main functions: epiFilter (or epiFilterSm) performs forward filtering to generate causal R estimates; epiSmooth performs backward smoothing to generate R estimates that use all possible information and recursPredict provides one-step-ahead predictions.